Walter Vásquez

-Walter Junior Vásquez Ríos (born 28 August 1998) is a Peruvian footballer who plays as a winger.
+Walter Junior Vásquez Ríos (born 28 August 1998) is a Peruvian footballer who plays as a winger for UCV Moquegua.

 Early years

 Vasquez started playing football at Sporting Cristal but left the club shortly after due to family reasons.
 He started his career again, joining Yurimaguas and in 2016, before he was contacted by Sport Boys, after being spotted in Copa Perú.

 Club career

 Sport Boys

 In 2018, 18-year old Vasquez joined Sport Boys, after the club's reserve team coach, Luis Hernández, invited him to join the team.
 Vasquez spent his first year at the club on the reserve team.
 After Sport Boys was promoted to the Peruvian Primera División in 2018, first team coach, Mario Viera, saw Vasquez scoring two goals in a game for Sport Boys' reserves, and offered him a professional contract which also secured him a promotion to the first team squad.
-However, he still played the most of the year for the reserve team except for at the end of the year, where he got his official debut for Sport Boys on 7 November 2018 against Deportivo Binacional.
+However, he still played most of the year for the reserve team except for at the end of the year, where he got his official debut for Sport Boys on 7 November 2018 against Deportivo Binacional.
 Vasquez played from the first minute and was noticed for an assist to Carlos Neyra.
 He participated in two further games in the 2018 season.

 In the 2019 season, he didn't participate in a single game for the first team but was a regular player for the reserve team.